Faradonbeh/Crack-Stress-Thresholds/README.md

 Link: http://doi.org/xxxx/xxxxxxxx/    (will be provided soon)

-To run the model, download the "RF-GUI.rar" file from the "Releases" section, extract all materials, and click on "main.exe".
+To run the model, download the "RF-GUI.zip" file from the "Releases" section, extract all materials, and click on "main.exe".